-Information about Aswan Nilometer Egypt, tours and Online Booking
+Information about Aswan Nilometer Egypt, tours, Booking

 Aswan Nilometer located at Elephantine Island in Aswan.
 In fact, Aswan Nilometer has a greater importance more than showed in most of books about Egypt.
 Egypt has four Nilometers on the Nile for measurements of the level of water.
 In fact, Aswan Nilometer which located at the first Cataract of the Nile, was prime.
 It was the earliest warning of fluctuations in the River’s depth.
 The changes of water level recorded and published.
 This information

 used to predict silt levels and thus manage the agriculture.
 The agriculture was completely dependent on the flooding levels of the Nile River.
 Taxes based on the amount of flooding received up until the middle of the 20th century.
 Aswan Nilometer is one of the most intact relics of Elephantine Island.
 In fact, it was an instrument which kept in a state of repair to be useful.

 Aswan Nilometer dates back to Roman times, with markings in cubits (about 2 1/3 inches).
 In fact, it was idle for some time.
 And then, Aswan Nilometer again rebuilt by the French and Arabs.
 It was during the 19th century and placed back in use.
 Hence, it now has markings in French and Arabic.
 Today, satellites used to measure water levels.
 Aswan Dam has lessened the need for such instruments.
 The Nilometer was a structure for measuring the Nile River’s clarity and water level.
 It was during the annual flood season.
 The reaches of the Nile running through Egypt burst its banks.
 It also covered the adjacent flood plain.
 In fact, it was between June and September.
 When the waters receded, they left behind a rich deposit of fertile black silt over the croplands.
 It was between September or October.